-External entities connect to shared data sources that are made available through Mendix Data Hub.
+External entities connect to the data for shared data sources that are available through Mendix Data Hub.
 These external entities represent the link to the datasets that are maintained and stored in the external applications.
 You can integrate or consume external entities in your project and use them with local entities to create an app that uses the shared datasets.
 This dataset that the external entity connects to will be updated as it is changed in the source application.

 This means that several properties of the external entities are determined in their originating app and cannot be changed in your project.

 External entities are added to the domain model through the Data Hub pane and are displayed as purple entity containers in the domain model.

 A license is required to use Mendix Data Hub and connect to external data sources through consumed OData services in your apps.

 For more information on adding external entites from the Data Hub pane see Adding External Entities.